Mejiro McQueen: Racing career

+Throughout Mejiro McQueen's racing career, spanning from 1990 to 1993, his record was 21 starts, 12 first place finish, 6 second place, 1 third place, and 2 other place finishes and his total earnings was ¥1,014,657,700 JPY.
+McQueen was the first horse to win over a billion yen.
 In 1994 Mejiro McQueen was inducted into the Japan Racing Association Hall of Fame.

 Stud record

 Mejiro McQueen was retired from racing to become a breeding stallion at Shadai Stallion Station.
 He has sired the Grade 3 winners Time Fair Lady and Eidai Queen.
 He performed a valuable service at stud as he formed a close bond with Sunday Silence and acted as a calming influence on the hitherto obstreperous American stallion.
-Mejiro McQueen's daughters did well as broodmares and he was the damsire of both Orfevre and Gold Ship.
-He died in 2006 at the age of nineteen.
+Mejiro McQueen's daughters did well as broodmares and he was the damsire of Dream Journey, Orfevre and Gold Ship.
+He died in 2006 on his 19th birthday.